ncatlab/nlab-content/pages/20643.md

 * Alexander Lenz, _Constraints on a fourth generation of fermions from Higgs Boson searches_, Adv.
 High Energy Phys.
 2013 (2013) 910275 ([doi:10.1155/2013/910275](https://doi.org/10.1155/2013/910275))

 * N.S.
 Mankoč Borštnik, H.B.F.
 Nielsen, _Do Present Experiments Exclude the Fourth Family Quarks as Well as the Existence of More Than One Scalar?_, Bled Workshops Phys.
-17 (2016) no.2, 128-146 ([spire:1510166](http://inspirehep.net/record/1510166))
+17 (2016) no. 2, 128-146 ([spire:1510166](http://inspirehep.net/record/1510166))

 ### Motivation from flavour physics